-Can I improve my FICO score?
+Can I raise my credit score?

-Unfortunately, there isn't a lot you can do to immediately improve your credit score.
+What can you do about your FICO score?
+Unfortunately, not much.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-(Of course you can and should appeal incorrect items on your credit report.)
+(Of course you must remove incorrect data on your credit report.)